Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Slider is set to a value above its maximum or below its minimum.
+A slider is set to a value above its maximum or below its minimum.

 ```
 slider1:0<0,1,1>Foo